Internationalism (politics): Literature and criticism

 In his work Banal Nationalism, critic Michael Billig argued internationalism was borne out of the rise of nationalism, and rejects attempts to counterpose the two.
 He writes: "An outward-looking element of internationalism is part of nationalism and has accompanied the rise of nationalism historically.
 When US presidents, today, claim to speak simultaneously on behalf of their nation and a new world order, they are not placing, side by side in the same utterance, elements from two, clearly separate ideologies; nor are they creating a novel synthesis from the thesis of nationalism and the antithesis of internationalism.
 They are using the hegemonic possibilities of nationalism [...] these possibilities are endemic in nationalist habits of thinking."

 In Jacques Derrida's 1993 work, Specters of Marx: The State of the Debt, the Work of Mourning and the New International, he uses Shakespeare's Hamlet to frame a discussion of the history of the International, ultimately proposing his own vision for a "New International" that is less reliant on large-scale international organizations.
 As he puts it, the New International should be "without status ... without coordination, without party, without country, without national community, without co-citizenship, without common belonging to a class."

 Through Derrida's use of Hamlet, he shows the influence that Shakespeare had on Marx and Engel's work on internationalism.
 In his essay, "Big Leagues: Specters of Milton and Republican International Justice between Shakespeare and Marx", Christopher N. Warren makes the case that English poet John Milton also had a substantial influence on Marx and Engel's work.
 Paradise Lost, in particular, shows "the possibility of political actions oriented toward international justice founded outside the aristocratic order."
 Marx and Engels, Warren claims, understood the empowering potential of Miltonic republican traditions for forging international coalitions—a lesson, perhaps, for "The New International."

+Fascist internationalism

+With the rise of fascism, fascist states began pursuing wider international networks in the 1930s and during World War II.
+Fascist internationalism included transnational institutions such as the e Fasci Italiani all’Estero and the National Socialist Auslandsorganisationen.
+While in Japan, fascist internationalism developed through the presentation of the puppet-state of Manchukuo as a utopian modern-state, with a relationship with Japan similar to American relations to Mexico and the Caribbean.

+By the 1940s, fascist internationalism developed new institutions in pursuit of spreading fascist corporatism across the planet.
+The fascist states of Europe that had signed onto the Tripartite Pact were thus billed as part of a new order stemming from Europe based in Italy and Germany with strong ties to Japan.